Fact-checked by the SnapMessages editorial team

 Understand How You Were Hacked

 Before you can prevent the next attack, you need to understand how this one happened.
-The most common entry points are phishing emails (clicking a malicious link), credential stuffing (your password leaked in a prior breach), weak or reused passwords, and social engineering.
+The most common entry points are phishing emails (clicking a malicious link) and credential stuffing (your password leaked in a prior breach).
+Weak or reused passwords account for a large share of successful attacks.
 Understanding how attackers use fake QR codes and deceptive links to steal credentials can help you recognize the tactics used against you.

 Check the login history in your email account for the IP address and location of the unauthorized access.
 Tools like IPinfo.io can help you trace the general geographic origin of the attack.
-While this rarely identifies the specific attacker, it may confirm whether the access was automated (credential stuffing from a botnet) or targeted (a human attacker).
+This rarely identifies the specific attacker, but it may confirm whether the access was automated (credential stuffing from a botnet) or targeted (a human attacker with specific interest in your account).

 Adopt a Layered Security Routine

 No single tool provides complete protection.
-A strong defense combines a unique password for every account (managed by a password manager), 2FA on all critical accounts, regular breach monitoring via HaveIBeenPwned, and periodic security audits.
-Building this into a consistent habit is the key — learn how to build a personal digital security routine that actually sticks.
+A strong defense combines a unique password for every account (managed by a password manager), 2FA on all critical accounts, and regular breach monitoring via HaveIBeenPwned.
+Building this into a consistent habit matters more than any single tool, learn how to build a personal digital security routine that actually sticks.

 Consider upgrading to passkeys wherever supported.
 Passkeys eliminate the password entirely, replacing it with device-based cryptographic authentication that cannot be phished.
 Understanding why apps are switching to passkeys over passwords will help you make smarter account security choices going forward.